clairesunstudio/slidev-dataviz/week2-dataviz-qual.md

 - Related Dataviz: Chord Diagram

 <!--
  A stripped-down version of a Chord Diagram, with only the nodes and connection lines showing.
-Non-ribbon Chord Diagrams provide more emphasis on the connections within the data.
+Non-ribbon Chord Diagrams provide more emphasis on the connections within the data, without the quantitaive dimension.

 -->